andreas/andreas.github.io/_posts/2014-09-17-improved-ocaml-memcached-client-with-core-and-async.md

 title: Improved OCaml Memcached client with Core and Async
 ---

-In the [previous blog post]({% post_url 2014-08-22-implementing-the-binary-memcached-protocol-with-ocaml-and-bitstring %}), we implemented a simple Ocaml library for talking to Memcached with the binary protocol using [bitstring](https://code.google.com/p/bitstring/).
+In the [previous blog post]({% post_url 2014-08-22-implementing-the-binary-memcached-protocol-with-ocaml-and-bitstring %}), we implemented a simple OCaml library for talking to Memcached with the binary protocol using [bitstring](https://code.google.com/p/bitstring/).
 The code uses the baked-in standard library and synchronous IO (blocking), so a lot of time will be wasted waiting for IO.
 The standard library replacement [Core](https://github.com/janestreet/core) offers cooperative threading with callbacks through [Async](https://github.com/janestreet/async), similar to Javascript, [EventMachine](http://rubyeventmachine.com/) for Ruby or many others.
 In this blog post we'll try to rewrite the code from the previous post to use asynchronous IO with [Async](https://github.com/janestreet/async).

 ### IO with Async

-The primary IO abstractions in the Ocaml standard library are [in\_channel and out\_channel](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html#6_Inputoutput), while in Core/Async it's [Reader](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Reader) and [Writer](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Writer).
+The primary IO abstractions in the OCaml standard library are [in\_channel and out\_channel](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html#6_Inputoutput), while in Core/Async it's [Reader](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Reader) and [Writer](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Writer).
 Reading and writing with Core/Async is asynchronous (non-blocking), so results are not returned immediately.
 If we for example examine the signature of `Reader.really_read` it looks like this:

 {% highlight ocaml %}
 (* really_read t pos len buffer reads until it fills len bytes of buffer starting *)